MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 1. In the **Package sources** section, select the new **Package source** package source.

-1. In the **Name** text box, set a specific name, such as **WinUI 2 Local NuGet Package**.
+1. In the **Name** text box, enter a specific name, such as **WinUI 2 Local NuGet Package**.

 1. Next to the **Source** text box, select the ellipses (...) button.
 The **Select a Package Source Folder** dialog box opens.

-1. Select the folder that contains the WebView2 NuGet package that you copied onto the local drive, and then select the **Select** button.
-The **Source** field now contains the path you selected.
+1. Select the folder that contains the WebView2 NuGet package that you copied onto your local drive, and then select the **Select** button.
+The **Source** text box now contains the path you selected.

 1. Next to the **Source** text box, select the **Update** button.
 In the **Package sources** section, the new package source now shows the updated name and directory path.